forwardemail/forwardemail.net/app/views/faq/index.md

 * `webmaster@`
 * `www@`

-If the sender's IP is listed (and not in our [Whitelist](#do-you-have-a-whitelist)), then we send a 554 error with the message `The IP ${session.remoteAddress} is blacklisted by https://www.backscatterer.org/index.php?target=test&ip=${session.remoteAddress}`.
-We will be alerted if a sender is on both the Backscatterer list and in our whitelist so we can resolve the issue if necessary.
+If the sender's IP is listed (and not in our [allowlist](#do-you-have-an-allowlist)), then we send a 554 error with the message `The IP ${session.remoteAddress} is blocked by https://www.backscatterer.org/index.php?target=test&ip=${session.remoteAddress}`.
+We will be alerted if a sender is on both the Backscatterer list and in our allowlist so we can resolve the issue if necessary.

 The techniques described in this section adhere to the "SAFE MODE" recommendation at <https://www.backscatterer.org/?target=usage> – where we only check the sender IP if certain conditions have already been met.